ducksplash/ducksplash.github.io/README.md

 Thanks for stopping by 👋

- <span id="lol">]![ All of the tokens I'm a millionaire in have rugged.
-I am dirt poor.  there is precisely zero to gain in robbing me.</span>
+ <span id="lol">]![<br/>All of the tokens I'm a millionaire in have rugged.<br/>I am dirt poor.<br/>There is precisely zero to gain in robbing me.<br/>You might as well shut down Kali Linux, put down the $5 wrench, and forget about the prep for that online romance scam.</span>